epfeffer/my-profile/README.md

 **_UF Superior Accomplishment Award, Division 1 – Information Technology (Technical)_, May 2019**

 This University of Florida program recognizes faculty and staff members who contribute outstanding and meritorious service, efficiency and/or economy, or have created an impact on the quality of life provided to students and employees.
-The Superior Accomplishment Awards recognize outstanding faculty and staff for their dedication to their jobs and for going above and beyond to advance the mission of UF and serve our community overall.<br><br>
+The Superior Accomplishment Awards recognize outstanding faculty and staff for their dedication to their jobs and for going above and beyond to advance the mission of UF.<br><br>

 ## CERTIFICATIONS
 **_USF’s Diversity, Equity, and Inclusion (DEI) in the Workplace Certificate_, Sept 2022**